Code-Institute-Submissions/Covid-19-help-info/README.md

 the **support page** provdes two services.
 The frist is the user will be able to learn how to take care of vunerable memebrs of the community.
 The second will offer the user links to volunteering services and links to charities in need of support during the crisis.

-the **contact info** provides links for helpline numbers and emails based on regions in Ireland aswell as the ability to write to the owners fot he website with any inquries or questions they have. future features we want to add include:
+the **contact info** provides links for helpline numbers and emails based on regions in Ireland aswell as the ability to write to the owners fot he website with any inquries or questions they have.
-                                       1) a chat feature on contact info page to help users get in touch faster and have smooth                                                     communication with site owners.
-                                       2) create a sepeate page with greater details no selected charites but time was too much of a                                                constraint this time.

 ## Structure
 the pages are have headers with large navbar text and are hover interactive to make it as clear as possible what your clicking and what pages are available.
 This is to make it user friendly to members of the community who may not be comfortable on computers as some as I  feel at risk memebers of the community has a strong corrolation with the less tech savy memebers example the elderly. the footer is set up similarily.
 For this reason aswell clear directions on page such as on support and the banner in advice help users with in your face instructions and advice.